Michael-Stout/Portuguese-Bank-Marketing/README.md

 - **KNN**: Balances good accuracy (~90.94%) with quick training but can still misclassify some “no” as “yes.”
 - **SVM**: Best overall at ~98.77% accuracy, but slow and resource-intensive.

 Overall, **SVM (Tuned)** and **Decision Tree (Tuned)** provide top performance, with SVM edging out the others in accuracy and AUC.
-However, the Decision Tree’s speed may be advantageous if computing resources are limited or if the dataset scales significantly.
+However, the Decision Tree’s speed may be advantageous if computing resources are limited or the dataset scales significantly.

-*(End of Full Report)*